Faro railway station

 The line to the north-west is electrified, using overhead catenary.
-The line east, to the terminus at Vila Real de Santo António, is not.
+The line east, to the terminus at Vila Real de Santo António, has also been electrified using 25 kV AC overhead catenary, enabling electric train operations along the entire section between Faro and Vila Real de Santo António.

 In 1999, following the creation of a rail crossing over the River Tagus at Lisbon, the Alfa Pendular high speed electric tilting train service was introduced on the Braga-Porto-Lisbon-Faro line, with through trains south of Lisbon starting in 2003.

-Faro currently receives Alfa Pendular, Intercities and regional trains.